hamzsait/NoteTaker/README.md

 # Note Taker
 ## Introduction

-This week's assingment was to build a note taking website using an Express.js back interacting with data from a JSON file.
+This week's assingment was to build a note taking website using an Express.js backend interacting with data from a JSON file.
 In addition, this project needed to be deployed on Heroku.

 ### 1. Home Page